 We all act out in one way or another, for whatever reason.
-We all have things to hide or attributes we want to highlight.
-Sometimes we are successful, nailing the role, other times we fail miserably, nailing our foot to the floor and looking like idiots.
+We have blemishes to hide and attributes to highlight.
+Sometimes we’re successful, nailing the role, other times we fail miserably, nailing our foot to the floor and looking like idiots.

-So let’s pause for a moment and address the issue of grooming by seeing beyond appearances, extending our graces to people who don’t look like a million bucks.
+So let’s pause for a moment and address the issue of grooming in terms of those who don’t look like a million bucks.
 Let’s be open to everyone, even if only for a minute.
-I won’t make the ridiculous claim that we should all respond with equal enthusiasm to everyone we meet, all the time, regardless of how they look, because that would be unrealistic.
-But let’s take a moment the next time we deal with a person and try to expand our civility toward him or her beyond our comfort zone, not based on appearances but on something more, whatever it may be.
+I won’t make ridiculous claims, such as ‘we must respond with equal enthusiasm to everyone we meet, all the time, regardless of how they look!’ because that would be fake.
+But let’s take a moment the next time we deal with someone and expand our civility toward him or her beyond our comfort zone, not based on appearances but on something more, whatever it may be.

 It would be a good start.